vasyllyashkevych/OntoDataPanel/README.md

 # OntoDataPanel
 Working with ontology's concepts v.2
-Here, code doesn't show all functionality, only one part for concept managing.
+This code is not final and doesn't show all the functionality, only one part for concept managing.

 From my experience, it can be so useful panel for working with relations among concepts of ontology (meta ontology).
 This tools was tested on the over 1 million concepts in dictionary.